grimnir/pack_for_burp/README.md

 ## Use Case & Real-World Context

-During continuous monitoring of a client’s public exposure surface, no leaked credentials or datasets were found in known breach sources.
+During continuous monitoring (hirdman.pro) of a client’s public exposure surface, no leaked credentials or datasets were found in known breach sources.

 However:
 - An overlooked **subdomain** was identified